The Colosseum is Rome’s most popular attraction, and the Trevi Fountain is the most famous worldwide.

 Child ticket (4 to 14 years): €86

-Note: The above tour does not include a visit to the Colosseum’s Underground.
-If you want to learn how the gladiators and the wild animals were moved about under the Arena floor during the ‘performances’, you must book the Colosseum Underground tour.
+Note: The above tour does not include visiting the Colosseum’s Underground.
+You must book the Colosseum Underground tour to learn how the gladiators and the wild animals were moved about under the Arena floor during the ‘performances.’

 Two-day tour of the Colosseum, Trevi Fountain, Vatican & Sistine Chapel